FrostMiser/FrostCraft-AdminTools/README.md

 Permissions
 =================
 * fcadmin.admin Permission to use the /fcadmin command.
 Players must have this permission to use any of the fcadmin subcommands.
 * (Not Implemented) fcadmin.[subcommand]
 Permission to use /fcadmin [subcommand].
-You must set both the main fcadmin permission and /fcadmin [subcommand] permission for a player to have access to a specific subcommand (unless they are OP).
+You must set both the main /fcadmin permission and /fcadmin [subcommand] permission for a player to have access to a specific subcommand (unless they are OP).